zenwork/fhir-beacon/packages/library/README.md

 8. `create` - build components from scratch with a FHIR-ready toolkit

 ## Foreseen Benefits
-* Eliminate the overhead of maintaining a frontend data-model.
+* enable local-first client development
+* Integrate FHIR data in UIs far away from a FHIR backend.
 * Make front-end developers productive without being FHIR domain experts.
-* Integrate FHIR data in UIs far away from a FHIR backend.
+* Use FHIR domain knowledge to reason about the UI.
+* Eliminate the overhead of maintaining a lot of middleware/BFF models just for the frontend.

 ## Usage

-NOTE: All usage examples assume that the `fhir-beacon` library is loaded in the browser.
+Below are some illustrative examples.
+All usage examples assume that the `fhir-beacon` library is loaded in the browser.

-Display an observation with default rendering using the lit html template rendering:
+*Display an observation with default rendering using the lit html template rendering:*
 ```typescript
 import {DisplayMode, ObservationData} from 'fhir-beacon'
 import {html} from 'lit'